 Spanish and Quechua are spoken in the Andes region, Aymara is spoken in the Altiplano around Lake Titicaca, Qhiquitano is spoken in the central region of Santa Cruz, and Guarani in the southeast near the border with Paraguay.

-In the Latin-American sport Lucha Libre, the Flying Cholitas are a group of female wrestlers who perform once a week, not only against women, but against men too.
+In the Latin-American sport Lucha Libre, the Fighting Cholitas are a group of female wrestlers who perform three nights a week, not only against women, but against men too.

 If you’ve got nothing to do on a Sunday night in La Paz, head up to El Alto and part with US $1 to watch these tough ladies battle it out in the ring – WWF style.

 In El Alto, Bolivia, a group of women wrestlers are fighting against the patriarchy both inside and outside the ring.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote